jslopezvi/bairesdev/README.md

 The gui code is just boilerplate.

-For the main logic, look at potentialsearch.cpp.
+For the main logic, look at https://github.com/jslopezvi/bairesdev/blob/master/BairesDevPotentialCustomerSearch/BairesDevPotentialCustomerSearch/potentialsearch.cpp